sbalmt/xcheme/documents/operators.md

 # XCHEME - Operators

-For making expressions in XCHEME you must use operators and [operands](./operands.md), and there are three types of operators: _Unary_, _Binary_ and _Ternary_, let's take a look at how to work with them.
+For making expressions in XCHEME you must use operators and [operands](./operands.md), and there are three operator types: _Unary_, _Binary_ and _Ternary_, let's take a look at how to work with them.

 #### Unary operators